Open Now — 24/7 Plumbing

 Preparing to Use the Plunger

-To ensure you’re ready to begin, clear away any visible debris from around the sink or toilet to minimise the chance of creating further blockages.
-If you’re working on a sink, remember to seal off the overflow hole with a wet old rag; this is crucial for creating a strong vacuum when you start to plunge.
-With your gloves on to protect your hands, you’re now set to commence the unclogging process confidently.
+To ensure you’re ready to begin, clear away any visible debris around the sink or toilet to minimise the chance of creating further blockages.
+If you’re working on a sink, remember to seal off the overflow hole with a wet old rag; this is crucial for building a solid vacuum when you plunge.
+With gloves to protect your hands, you can begin the unclogging process confidently.

 Plunger Sink